2010 Korean Grand Prix: Race

-On lap thirty-one, Buemi tried to pass Glock on the inside heading into turn three but lost control of his car under braking and rammed into the side of Glock.
+On lap 31, Buemi tried to pass Glock on the inside heading into turn three but lost control of his car under braking and rammed into the side of Glock.
 Buemi sustained a broken left, front suspension and front wing damage, causing him to retire.
 The incident called for the race's third safety car period.
 During the safety car deployment, most of the drivers made pit stops for intermediate tyres.
 Alonso, who was called in by Ferrari when Vettel changed his strategy, had a pit stop that proved problematic.
 He arrived into his pit box sideways after locking his tyres.
 One of his mechanics could not fit his front right wheel because he dropped a wheel nut; he was required to fit a spare wheel nut onto the tyre, causing Alonso to be stationary for longer than usual.
 He lost third place to Hamilton.

 Ferrari ordered Massa to reduce his car speed on his out-lap to help Alonso minimise the effects of losing second position.
 Glock drove back to his pit box where his mechanics examined his car for damage and decided to retire him from the race.
 Kubica avoided making contact with Sutil when his lollipop man stopped him before he could drive away from his pit box.
 It was the second time that season Kubica and Sutil were involved in an incident in a pit lane; Kubica had made contact with Sutil when the latter was driving into his pit box in the Hungarian Grand Prix.
-The safety car drove into the pit lane at the end of the thirty-fourth lap and Vettel led at the restart.
-Hamilton ran deep, heading into the first corner and allowing Alonso to retake second position and immediately came under attack from Massa.
+The safety car drove into the pit lane at the end of the 34th lap and Vettel led at the restart.
+Hamilton ran deep heading into the first corner, allowing Alonso to retake second position and immediately came under attack from Massa.
 Kubica took eighth place from Hülkenberg by taking the inside line at the third corner.
-Sutil took to the inside line and passed Button for twelfth on lap thirty-six.
-Button was pushed wide onto the run-off area and fell to fifteenth position.
+Sutil took to the inside line and passed Button for 12th on lap 36.
+Button was pushed wide onto the run-off area and fell to 15th position.